whn09/minimax_h3_h200/RESULTS.md

 (`release_metadata.py::_MINIMAX_H3_QUALITY_WORKLOAD`) pins width 1344 / height 768 / 50 steps, so
 it rejects both a non-768 resolution and any step change.

-## Recommendation for a 10 s target
+## Recommendation

+The customer has confirmed that "10 s" means clip *duration*, so item 1 is the main line; items 2–3 are kept for the 10-s-latency reading.

+1. **The customer's reading (10 s clip): 8 GPUs, Ulysses=8, 864x480, 16 steps → 10.58 s wall
+   (9.18 s inference).** 243 frames @ 24 fps = 10.125 s.
+Step count is a parameter; 8–32 steps are
+   all measured (see the three-task section).
-1. **8 GPUs, Ulysses=8, 864x480, 40 steps → 10.05 s.** Fidelity loss smaller than the
+2. For 10 s of *latency* with a 5 s clip: 8 GPUs / 40 steps → 10.05 s, a fidelity loss smaller than
-   topology-change control.
-This is the pick.
+   the topology-change control.
-2. Want margin: 30 steps → 7.54 s.
 3. Must have 768p: 12 steps → 10.05 s.
 Holds together (H3 is guidance-distilled) but prompt
    adherence degrades — the 12-step frame shows one cat where the prompt asks for three.
-4. If "10 s" means a 10-second *clip*: 480p / 16 steps ≈ 10 s.
-10 s duration at 40 steps is
+4. **Plan ref2va separately**: 3.16x more per step, so a 10 s clip at 16 steps is 60.24 s wall.
-   ~23 s and cannot also be a 10 s latency.
+   Either cut steps (8 steps → 32.2 s), give it more GPUs, or accept lower QPS.
 5. Memory-constrained variant: add `--tp-size 2 --ulysses-degree 4` for 11.08 s at 63.9 GiB/GPU,
    which still clears the 10 s bar only if the customer accepts ~11 s.
 On an 80 GB card use `--tp-size 4 --ulysses-degree 2` (47.5 GiB, 11.59 s).

+Fleet size for 1 QPS (scaled in replicas, since H3 does not batch) is in `DEPLOYMENT_GUIDE.md` section 3: **10 boxes** for t2va at 2x4 GPUs, **30 boxes** for ref2va at 2x4 GPUs.

 Always pass `--warmup-resolutions` for every resolution served; the cookbook measures ~10 s of first-request cost otherwise, and the builder takes raw `WxH` so `864x480` works even unpatched.